 - Grey skirt or trousers (not denim jeans)

 - Dark navy blue Atlas Academy sweatshirt with or without logo

 - Blue check dress (summer) or black/grey shorts (summer)

 Sun tops and sundresses are not allowed.
 This is to protect the children from the sun when outside.

 Black Shoes must not have high heels and must have secure fastenings (sling-backs, mules and flip flops are not appropriate footwear for school).

 All children need a pair of pumps for indoor PE sessions.

-Please clearly label all articles, particularly school sweatshirts and t-shirts and P.E. kit with tags or with indelible marker pen on the actual clothing label.
+Please clearly write your child’s name in all articles, particularly school sweatshirts and t-shirts and P.E. kit with tags or with indelible marker pen on the actual clothing label.
 Also label their coats, water bottle, bags and sandwich box where necessary.

 The school cannot accept any responsibility for damage, loss or theft of personal items.
 Insurance cover is not provided by the local authority or the school against loss, theft or damage with regard to personal property of pupils.